Sometimes, the whole is less than the sum of its parts. The work page contains every single Character Trope

 - Trim the list, keeping just the most important examples rather than allowing every single hot-off-the-newest-issue remark.
 Be aware that removing valid examples- even "minor" ones- is highly contentious and is not likely to go over well.
 People are bound to end up edit warring over which are the "important" ones, or even just adding examples back in good faith without knowing about what you're trying to do.

 - Throw away the list in favor of a "the show really pulls this one off a lot" digression.
 This approach is more drastic, but is less likely to be met with outrage or edit warred over if it's done well.
 Discuss the specifics of how often, in what way and in what circumstances the trope tends to be invoked in the work.
-If you're feeling brave, illuminate your point with specific instances and hope no-one takes this as a cue that we have Gotta Catch 'Em All.
+If you're feeling brave, illuminate your point with specific instances and hope no-one takes this as a cue that we've Gotta Catch 'Em All.

 - Split the tropes into categories (A "soft split").
 This is really an extreme solution for pages where nothing else will work.
-This has the disadvantage of breaking alphabetical order, making editing less straightforward and causing potential argument about which example goes in which category- which is why some tropers would have it that it is never an appropriate solution.
+This has the disadvantage of breaking alphabetical order, making editing less straightforward and causing potential argument about which example goes in which category- which is why some tropers would have it that it's never an appropriate solution.
 Some tropers prefer to split alphabetically (e.g. Tropes A-M, Tropes N-Z) to maintain alphabetical order, but this sometimes feels like pagination for the sake of pagination and doesn't really do anything to decrease clutter; it just spreads it out across more database entries.

 - Move lengthy trope analysis to, you guessed it, the Analysis page.